• Skip to primary navigation

 • Vanilla extract: Most Crumbl sugar cookie recipes use almond extract, but this is a copycat of the vanilla sugar cookie instead.
 Tons of delicious vanilla flavor!

-🔪 How to make copycat Crumbl cookies
+How to make Christmas Crumbl sugar cookies

 In a stand mixer or a large mixing bowl with a hand mixer, beat the cold butter, oil, and sugars on low for 30 seconds.
 Scrape the bowl, then increase to medium speed for another 30 seconds, then high speed for 30 seconds.
 The mixture should be very light and fluffy.